m3chanical/scadocs/enamel_navarre.md

 # Acknowledgement

+Lord Rajan designs the art for these enameling endeavors and does an incredible job.
+Without her this enameling wouldn't look nearly half as good.
+Her skill is amazing and an integral part of these pieces.

-Special attention must be paid to both Marta De Lyon and Cailin Blackwood.
+Additionaly special attention must be paid to both Marta De Lyon and Cailin Blackwood.
 Their assistance was instrumental in bringing the enamel medallions to life.